sutrolabs/census-docs/destinations/airtable.md

 2. Scroll to the **API** section.
 If this is your first time using the API, you'll need to create an API key.
 Once created, click the box and copy the API key.
 You'll need that in a minute. \
    &#x20;![](../.gitbook/assets/screely-1629998745164.png)&#x20;

-Note: Census's permissions will be the same as this Airtable user.
+Note: Census' permissions will be the same as this Airtable user.
 If you think this Airtable user's permissions may change or the account is removed, you may want to create a special Airtable account just for Census to use.

 ### 2. Add an Airtable Connection